BrunoRomes/budget-sheet/README.md

    It will also create a `userconfig.json` file on the project's root folder.

-1. Customize the creatd `userconfig.json`
+1. Customize the created `userconfig.json`

 ### Deploying